ELARION12/IronAgent/README.md

 * [ ] **Migrate the Hot Loop:** Move the core orchestrator loop entirely into C++.
 Python will strictly be used for configuration and final output.

 ---

-Do you want to add a custom terminal output snippet or a placeholder block for a GIF in the Quick Start section to show off what the console looks like when the agent is actually running?